jlonge4/mychatGPT/ReadMe.md

-# GPT -> PDF Chatbot
+# RAG Agent: PDF Assistant

-After seeing much desire for a GPT chatbot that uses your own PDFs, I decided to code this project.
-I hope you enjoy it!
+This project has evolved from a simple PDF chatbot to a sophisticated RAG (Retrieval-Augmented Generation) agent capable of accessing conversation history, retrieving context, summarizing documents, and answering follow-up questions based on user queries and intent detection.

 ## Installation

-To set up this project, first you need to add your OPENAI_API key as an env variable, or add it on line 13 of the .py file and deleting line 12.
-Next, run pip install -r /path/to/requirements.txt.
-Lastly, put all of your PDFs you wish to chat with in a central repository, and add the path to PATH_TO_PDFs in the .py file.
+To set up this project, you'll first need your OPENAI_API key.
+Next, ensure you have the necessary dependencies installed.
+You can install them via:

+`pip install -r requirements.txt`

 ## Usage

+To launch the RAG agent, run the command:

-Use the command python -m streamlit run "path/to/project/gpt_custkb.py".
-This will start the app in your browser.
-Once you have uploaded your PDFs, refresh the browser, select a manual, and ask away!
+`python -m streamlit run agentic_rag.py`

+This will start the Streamlit app in your browser.
+Once launched, you can upload your PDFs and start querying naturally for summaries, in depth queries, and follow up questions!

+## Features

+- **Conversation History**: The RAG agent can access conversation history to maintain context and provide more relevant responses.
+- **Document Summarization**: It can summarize documents to provide concise answers or overviews.
+- **Follow-up Answers**: The agent can answer follow-up questions based on previous interactions and the current conversation context.
+- **Logical Intent Determination**: It uses logic to determine user intent, ensuring accurate responses.
+- **PDF Selection**: Users can upload and select PDF manuals directly within the app interface.

 ## History

-WORK IN PROGRESS

-Currently the .py file is all you need to produce the functionality shown in the video.
-Manual/PDF selection is not working as of yet, but due to the questions about how to make this work I wanted to provide some source code for the time being.
-Follow for updates as I change this project into something that allows you to run locally and upload your PDFs, then select them on the sidebar as you wish.
-Thanks!
+This project is an ongoing effort to enhance the capabilities of the RAG agent.
+While the functionality is currently demonstrated in the provided .py file, further developments are in progress.
+Stay tuned for updates as I transition this project into a fully functional application that enables local execution and PDF selection through a user-friendly interface.

 ## Credits